Are you out of your mind?

-- Baby Magic lotion (it's the law, or something)
+- a large quantity of Baby Magic lotion (it's the law, or something)

-- aprons for yourself, as changing diapers is akin to sitting in the front row at a Gallagher performance.
+- rubberized aprons for self-protection, as changing diapers is akin to sitting in the front row at a Gallagher show.

 Next time: Raising a Child, or Remember That Social Life You Used to Have?